Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The University of Bern and its Library in 1905

-The services included direct lending, on-site consultation in the reading room, and, exceptionally for the time, the postal delivery of books to researchers living outside Bern.
-In addition, a well-established interlibrary exchange network allowed readers to request books or journals not available locally from Zurich, Geneva, Basel, or Lausanne, to be sent by post.
-This system, supported by both cantonal and federal authorities, provided Bern’s readers with rapid access to a scientific collection far broader than that of their own library.
+The services included direct lending, on-site consultation in the reading rooms, and access to materials not held locally through interlibrary exchange.
+Readers in Bern could therefore consult not only the library’s own holdings but also, when necessary, request books or journals from other Swiss university libraries.
+This system provided access to a scientific collection broader than that physically present in Bern itself.

-Opening hours were generous: the reading room was open every day except Sundays and public holidays, from 10 a.m. to 12 p.m. and from 2 p.m. to 7 p.m. (until 8 p.m. in winter).
-The lending desk closed at 4 p.m.
-Saturday was a regular working day.
-Newly received journal issues were immediately placed in the reading room on special shelves and remained available throughout the year until they were bound.
-Earlier volumes, kept in storage, could only be obtained by request at the desk before closing time.
-The library closed only twice a year, for one week at Easter and one week in September.
+Opening hours were generous \cite{ub-bern-oeffnungszeiten}.
+The lending service was open from 10 a.m. to 12 p.m. and from 2 p.m. to 4 p.m., but the reading rooms remained open longer: from 10 a.m. to 12 p.m. and from 2 p.m. to 7 p.m., and until 8 p.m. in winter.
+The reading rooms contained around 300 journals and numerous reference works.
+This distinction is important: even after the lending desk had closed, a reader could still consult periodicals and reference material on site.
+The library was closed on Sundays and public holidays, as well as during Easter week and in September; outside these periods, even during the academic vacations, it remained accessible for a few hours a day according to notices posted at the entrance.

-In 1904–1905, a new building was erected on Münstergasse Street to accommodate the growing collections.
-The transfer took place gradually, and by 1905 the library was already beginning to operate in its new premises.
-This modernization marked an important step for the institution and for the scientific life of the city.
+In 1904--1905, a new building was being prepared on M\"unstergasse to accommodate the growing collections.
+The reorganization and modernization of the library infrastructure marked an important step for the scholarly life of Bern.
+In this setting, the University Library was not a marginal institution but a central resource for anyone in the city wishing to follow current scientific literature.